Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/README.md

 Psyshock is hack-free.
 Queries generate consistent results with as much precision as the 32-bit floating point hardware allows.
-And yes, this leads to some very interesting ColliderCast algorithms.
+And yes, this leads to some very interesting `ColliderCast` algorithms.

 ### Immediate Mode Design

 Nearly the entirety of Psyshock is composed of data types, data structures, and stateless static methods.
 There’s no internal state.
 There’s no “StepTheSimulation” method (and if there ever becomes one, it will just be a convenience method using public API).
-There are no systems (other than authoring).
+There are no systems (other than baking).

 Even the debug tools are static!